dfinke/dfinke.github.io/_posts/2016-09-04-Data-Crunching--Using-the-content-of-a-text-file-as-a-PowerShell-DSL.md

 ```

 ## The Full Monty
-To make this we'll make the assumption `COMPND` is the first function we'll find so we create the Compund class and for other function we convert it a and add it to the `Compound` object in `$targetCompund`.
+To make this happen we'll make the assumption `COMPND` is the first function we'll find so we create the Compund class and for other function we convert it a and add it to the `Compound` object in `$targetCompund`.
 When the `TER` line/function is evaluated, we emit the object and it's data to the pipeline.

 Notice the datatypes are specified for the `Author` and `Atoms` properties.
 Also, the method `AddAtom` appends `Atom` data to the `$Atoms` property, used by the `Atom` function.